drteeth/elixir-es-cqrs/slides.md

 # Reports!

 ---
-class: middle
+class:

-# Fast and simple reads
+# Reading from projectsion is fast and simple
+* Denormalized
+* Joining and Grouping already done
 * Tailored to the each use case
-* Denormalized
-* No joining or grouping
 * Optimized for reading
-* Like ViewModels
-* No need for an ORM
+* So simple, you don't need an ORM

 ```sql
 -- index page